mattermost/docs/source/onboard/ad-ldap.rst

 3. **Confirm that AD/LDAP sign-on is enabled.**
      - After AD/LDAP has been enabled, confirm that users can log in using AD/LDAP credentials.

-4. **Switch your System Admin account from email to AD/LDAP authentication.**
+4. **Switch your system admin account from email to AD/LDAP authentication.**
      - Navigate to your profile, and select **Security > Sign-in Method > Switch to AD/LDAP** and log in with your AD/LDAP credentials to complete the switch.

 5. **(Optional) Restrict authentication to AD/LDAP.**